JMorris1575/confirmation2018/docs/implementing.rst

 *   an integer for use in ordering the list of actions
 *   the type of action: essay, multiple choice, true/false, discussion, opinion poll
 *   a text field to hold the question, statement or discussion point
+*   an image field connecting to an image to be displayed on the page
 *   a boolean to indicate whether the action is to be timed
 *   an optional text field giving an explanation of the correct answer for those that have correct answers
 *   a boolean indicating whether an answer is given after a user's response which tells whether the user can change it.